Skip to content

 TentityEntity object

-// Assume an UpdateWrapper object with update condition name = 'John Doe' and updating the email field
+// Assume an UpdateWrapper object with update condition name = 'John Doe' and update field email

 UpdateWrapper<User> updateWrapper = new UpdateWrapper<>();